mayasharma2110/Name-the-element/README.md

 since we know how many minutes we want the countdown to be and getting the date every second is a waste of processing power.
 This solved the problem.

-However this caused a new issue as I did not know how to stop the countdown using the method from [codegrepper](https://www.codegrepper.com/code-examples/javascript/javascript+create+countdown+timer), so I opted to hide the countdown once the game is completed or time is up.
+However, this caused a new issue as I did not know how to stop the countdown using the method from [codegrepper](https://www.codegrepper.com/code-examples/javascript/javascript+create+countdown+timer), so I opted to hide the countdown once the game is completed or time is up.

 ### Game Complete